Slike strani

 "You dear old tease, there isn't any date, and-"

-"Eh, weel, then, you're powerfu' slow.
+"Eh, weel, then, you're powerfu' “Eh, slow.
 Gin I was a lassie haen a fine lad like Harvey comin' one day after the other, it wad nae fau't o' mine if I didn'a lead him wi' oats to the halter!"

 "But Grandma, I don't want to marry Harvey!
 Of course I think he's the best sort of a pal, and I like him more than any one else, but-.
 Well, today, when I was taking dic

-tation, who should walk into the office, but-J. Reginald Forrest!"
+tation, who should walk into the of fice, but―J. Reginald Forrest!"

-have to gasp his name as if the milk "And who might he be that you was burning your tongue?"
+"And who might he be that you have to gasp his name as if the milk was burning your tongue?"

 "Why Grandma!
 But of course the stock company that comes to the you never go to the shows.
 He has Crown every three weeks.
-They tour and everybody's crazy about him. this whole country.
-He's the lead Well, Mr. Williams introduced me and told him about tonight.
-I was so And Grandma, he promised to come fussed I didn't know what to say. to the play!"
+They tour this whole country.
+He's the lead and everybody's crazy about him.
+Well, Mr. Williams introduced me and told him about tonight.
+I was so fussed I didn't know what to say.
+And Grandma, he promised to come to the play!"

 "Well it's to be hoped he pays his ticket that'll help some.
 But goodness help us if you take it that excited about everyone that comes."

 "Just wait-you haven't heard the best news yet.
-He said he was looking for an ingenue for his company, some one to do young girl parts you know-and after he'd seen me act
+He said he was looking for an ingenue for his company, some one to do young girl parts you know-and after he'd seen me act he'd maybe give it to me!"

 now

-ma's eyes, but she fought them back.
+Wonderful!
+Tears came to Grandma's eyes, but she fought them back.
+Wonderful!

-thinkin' o' the fame an' the wealth,
+"Lassie," she pleaded, "you're thinkin' o' the fame an' the wealth, an' the fine clothes-but if you had

 "Now, Granny!"
 Harvey shook his finger at her.
 "Say-want to see something?
 Sure Jenny's gone?"